kikocorreoso/PyConES14_talk-Hacking_the_Notebook/README.md

 If you want to use this repo you will need to install Python, IPython and all their requirements.
 Some notebooks will need IPython version >=2 (actual stable version is 2.3.0) and others the development version (now it is 3,0,'dev').
 In some notebooks there are some examples that use numpy, matplotlib.
-You can avoid or modify this examples if you don't want to install this libraries.
+You can avoid or modify this examples if you don't want to install these libraries.

 Notebooks on nbviewer
 =====================